SvenjaHalfter/svenjahalfter.github.io/_pages/scicomm.md

 I believe:

-(1) Science should be accessible for everyone regardless of age, gender, nationality or socialeconomic background
+(1) Science should be accessible for everyone regardless of age, gender, nationality or socialeconomic background.

-(2) My projects are only finished, once results are properly communicated
+(2) My projects are only finished, once results are properly communicated.

-(3) Everybody can understand science, it only depends on scicomm skills!
+(3) Everybody can understand science, and it only relies on good scicomm skills!

 ## Teaching
 During my time in Australia, I tutored and lectured in the following university courses: